What skills do you need to acquire, and which strengths must you improve?

 It’s here that you will need to invest the most time and money in your learning plan.
 It’s where you’ll put deliberate and consistent efforts to practice and get better.

-Although there could be a lot of self-learning in this category as well, it’s not atypical for learning activities in this context to result in a palpable title, such as a diploma or a certificate.
+Although there could be a lot of self-learning in this category, it’s not atypical for learning activities in this context to result in a palpable title, such as a diploma or a certificate.

 These are the areas where you want to call yourself an “expert.”
-Usually, they come naturally from part 2 above.
-Things you’ve learned and practiced in the past are now ready to be mastered.
+Usually, they come naturally from part two above.
+Those things you’ve learned and practiced in the past are now ready to be mastered.